 If you decide to tick the box that says “join our mailing list”, we’ll keep you updated with our work, and how your donation helps change lives.

-We will never give your information to other companies or individuals, without your written permission.
+We will never give your information to other organisations or individuals, without your written permission.

 You are free to unsubscribe for our mailing list at anytime.

-We accept donations by cheque, to donate send your cheque to:
+We accept donations by cheque, to donate send your cheque (made payable to Irish Chaplaincy) to:

 You will receive an email from PayPal, or your card provider.
 You can also request a copy from us at anytime.